HeloiseMuller/RepeatModeler/README.md

    `perl ReSartLTRStruct.pl -RRDir RM_ -LTRDir LTR_ -database database -o outputDirectory`

    -RRDir gives the directory where the consensi.fa and families.stk files from the RepeatScout/Recon pipeline are located.
    -LTRDir gives the directory where the  families.fa and families.stk files from the LTRPipeline are located.
-Remporary files will be saved in this directory. -o gives the location to save to the final outputs.
+Temporary files will be saved in this directory. -o gives the location to save the final outputs.